Book Review: Absolute Beginner by Kevin Armstrong

 He also had some very famous fans in the US including Miles Davis and Herbie Hancock.
 But his image, dreamed up by some wags in MCA’s marketing department, probably didn’t do him any favours – Smash Hits summed it up perfectly, calling him ‘the thinking man’s Limahl’!

-Yes, The Riddle screams the mid-1980s, but, most importantly, every song on it is memorable and has a very distinct flavour.
+Yes, The Riddle screams the mid-1980s, but every song on it is memorable and has a very distinct flavour.
 On a songwriting level, Kershaw always knows how to keep things interesting for the listener.
-‘Know How’’s taut, white-funk groove always used to remind me a bit of Talking Heads.
+‘Know How’ is a case in point – initially coming across somewhere between Level 42 and Talking Heads, it veers into prog territory with its superb pair of instrumental breakdowns.

 Miles apparently recorded a cover of the very pretty ‘Wild Horses’ which has never seen the light of day.
 Hollywood-baiting ‘City Of Angels’ and eco-themed ‘Roses’ have more than a hint of Steely Dan about them, partly due to the use of the famous Purdie Shuffle, nicely reformatted by Morgan.